youyanggu/covid19_projections/about.md

 ## Historical US Projections

-Below, we show how our (C19Pro) August 4 projections for the US has changed over time, compared to IHME.
-We also show a comparison of the latest projections.
+Below, we show how our (C19Pro) August 4 and November 1 projections for the US has changed over time, compared to IHME.
+To see our full current US projections, click [here](/us).

 {% include iframe_historical.html %}
-{% include iframe_current.html %}

 [Back to Top](#top)